asmaloney/libE57Format/CONTRIBUTING.md

 These are some of the things you can do to contribute to the project:

+## 💰 Financial

+Given that I'm an independent developer without funding, financial support is appreciated.
+If you would like to support the project financially (especially if you sell a product which uses this library), you can use the [sponsors page](https://github.com/sponsors/asmaloney) for one-off or recurring support, or we can arrange <a href="mailto:asmaloney@gmail.com?subject=libE57Format B2B Sponsorship">B2B invoicing</a> of some kind.
+Thank you!

 ## ✍ Write About The Project

 If you find the project useful, spread the word!
 Articles, mastodon posts, tweets, blog posts, instagram photos - whatever you're into.
 Please include a referral back to the repository page: https://github.com/asmaloney/libE57Format